All Episodes

 So I don't really have a problem with it.

-I'm just uh kind of um kind of worried about it.
+I'm just kind of worried about it.

-But the vast majority of people just entered the building illegally and didn't deserve a five, six, seven, eight year prison term for that.
+But the vast majority of people just entered the building illegally and didn't deserve a five, six, seven, eight-year prison term for that.

 We're not even enforcing that law.